 Welcome to the Existential-Humanistic Institute (EHI).
 The institute’s primary focus is training; offering courses in the practice of existential-humanistic therapy, existential therapy, existential integrative therapy and theory and related workshops.
-In 1997 EHI was formed as a program under the auspices of the Pacific Institute, a non-profit organization in San Francisco and in 2020 continues to offer educational programs and training, workshops and consult groups and community gatherings in the Bay Area as a California Benefit Corp.
+In 1997 EHI was formed as a program under the auspices of the Pacific Institute, a non-profit organization in San Francisco and in 2020 continues to offer educational programs and training, workshops and consultation groups and community gatherings in the Bay Area as a California Benefit Corp.

 Education and Training

-EHI offers courses on the principles of existential-humanistic practice and case seminars in existential-humanistic theory and practice.
+EHI offers courses on the principles of existential-humanistic practice and case seminars in existential-humanistic (E-H) theory and practice.
 Most of EHI’s instructors have trained extensively with such masters as James Bugental, Irvin Yalom and Rollo May, and are among the most highly trained existential-humanistic practitioners in the country.

 Themes covered in EHI training include: existential-humanistic philosophy and practice, the inner search process, subjectivity and encounter, the responsibility of the therapist.
 These courses explain existential-humanistic conceptions of resistance, meaning and alignment, existential spirituality, and integrative existential practice.